epplex-xyz/epPlex/README.md

-<h1 align="center">EPPLEX | Hyperdrive Hackathon</h1>
+<h1 align="center">epPlex | Hyperdrive Hackathon</h1>

-epPlex is a new NFT protocol for ephemeral epNFTs.
+epPlex is a protocol for ephemeral epNFTs.
 I.e. NFTs that can self-destruct permissionlessly.

-It is an open-source Infrastructure Primitive & Public Good built on top of Token2022 & Metaplex
+It is an open-source Infrastructure Primitive & Public Good built on top of Token2022 & Metaplex.

+Submitted tracks:
+- Public Goods (was not a choice in the submission form)
+- Crypto Infrastructure
+- Gaming & Entertainment

-## Website
+## Links
 [https://epplex.xyz](https://epplex.xyz/)

-## Pitch Deck
 [Hyperdrive Pitch](https://epplex.xyz/HyperdrivePitch.pdf)